Universal-Connect-Project/ucw-app/README.md

 # Universal Connect Widget (Application)

-This repo is a full-stack application which anyone can clone and self-host as a way to serve the connect widget via a url, which can then be loaded into an iframe.
+This repo is a monorepo, which contains the pieces that make up the Universal Connect Application.
+It is a full-stack application which anyone can clone and self-host as a way to serve the connect widget via a url, which can then be loaded into an iframe.

 ## Getting Started (in production)